How to Build a Freestanding Pergola

 Finally, and probably most important in choosing your placement, is laying out the design and orientation to protect from the Sun.

-NOTE: The Rafters, when installed, should run North and South, so as the sun travels, it will cast nice lines of shade underneath the wood pergola.
-At midday, the sun will be directly overhead and be less shaded.
+NOTE: When installed, the rafters should run North and South, so as the sun travels, it will cast nice lines of shade underneath the wood pergola.
+At midday, the sun will be directly overhead and less shaded.

 You can learn to install vines or lattice if you require even more shade.